nenves/MCW-Cognitive-services-and-deep-learning/Hands-on lab/HOL unguided - Cognitive Services and deep learning.md

 #### Tasks to complete

-1. Log in to your Data Science VM via RDP
+1. Log in to your lab VM via RDP

 2. Launch the Azure Machine Learning Workbench